gearglow/ReptiliaWithATwist/The List.md

 > #### To Do
 >
 > - Find and read the primer on Mind Magic
+> - Find and read How To Learn
 > - Find and read the primers on Animagi, Metamorphmagi, and Shifting (in that order)
 > - Find and read the primers on Tai Chi Chuan, Seven Star Praying Mantis, Xing Yi Chuan, Ba Gua Chuan, and Systema
 > - Find and read the primers on Runes, Wards, and Enchanting